pingcap/docs-tidb-operator/en/deploy-failures.md

 ...
 ```

-The reason is that there is something wrong with the nslookup in the base image, see detail in the description of [#4379](https://github.com/pingcap/tidb-operator/pull/4379).
-After adding `startUpScriptVersion` as `v1`, we will use `dig` to check DNS instead of using nslookup.
+This failure occurs because there is something wrong with the `nslookup` in the base image (see detail in [#4379](https://github.com/pingcap/tidb-operator/pull/4379)).
+After configuring `startUpScriptVersion` to `v1`, TiDB Operator uses `dig` to check DNS instead of using `nslookup`.

 ### Other causes